 Participants receiving acupuncture treatment immediately experience a deep sense of calm, reduced cravings, relief from stress, emotional trauma and chronic pain.
 Using the NADA protocol, this treatment involves the gentle placement of up to five small, sterilized disposable needles into specific acupressure points on each ear.
 The recipients sit quietly in a group setting for 20-45 minutes.
 To learn more about the history of this practice and all of its benefits for those coping with the stresses of modern life, scroll down below.

-Location: In person at the Hudson Area Library Community Room
+Location: Hudson Area Library Community Room

 Registration: No registration required.
 First come, first served.

 This program is presented in collaboration with Spark of Hudson.

 The NADA protocol consists of five specific auricular (ear) acupuncture points, that address the physical, mental and emotional symptoms of folks dealing with behavioral health issues; including addictions, mental health, PTSD and disaster & emotional trauma.